gaph-pucrs/MA-Memphis/README.md

 management:                 # Management application properties
   - task: mapper_task       # The first in this list should ALWAYS be mapper_task
     static_mapping: [0,0]   # All management task should have static mapping defined
-  - task: migration_task    # migration_task is a QoS decider for real-time applications
-    static_mapping: [0,1]   # All management task should have static mapping defined
-  - task: rt_monitor        # rt_monitor is a QoS observer for real-time applications
-    static_mapping: [0,2]   # All management task should have static mapping defined
 apps:                       # Application properties
   - name: synthetic         # Application synthetic
   - name: prod_cons         # Application prod_cons
     start_time_ms: 5        # Application start time.
 When absent is 0.
-Should be manually sorted.
     static_mapping:         # Optional static mapping
       prod: [1,1]           # prod task is static mapped to PE 1,1.
 Other tasks are dynamic mapped.
     definitions:            # Optional list of definitions to be passed to application build